Radiodermatitis chronicL58.1

 DefinitionThis section has been translated automatically.

-Chronic X-ray damage to the skin, which occurs after a latency period of months to years after the exposure of the skin to ionizing radiation in the irradiation field.
+Chronic X-ray damage to the skin that occurs after a latency period of months to years following exposure of the skin to ionizing radiation in the irradiation field.
+Chronic radiodermatitis has long been subsumed under the term: cutaneous radiation syndrome.

 EtiopathogenesisThis section has been translated automatically.